bug400/capasm/README.md

 creates the global symbol table file *myglobal.py*.
 This file is a Python file, therefore:

-* do not change the suffix *.py* of that file
+* Do not change the suffix *.py* of that file
-* do not edit the content of the file.
+* Do not edit the content of the file.

 To use this global symbol table to assemble the file *sample.asm* type: